PrashantKumar39/ChurnShield-A-Machine-Learning-Framework-for-Customer-Retention/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-green?style=flat-square)](LICENSE)
 [![Documentation](https://img.shields.io/badge/Documentation-Notes-lightgrey?style=flat-square)](#)

-- This project analyzes the Telco customer churn dataset to identify the key factors driving customer churn.
-The main objective is to build a machine learning model that predicts which customers are most likely to churn.
-Understanding these factors enables the telecommunications company to implement targeted strategies to improve retention and reduce revenue loss.
-The project includes data cleaning, exploratory data analysis, feature engineering, and evaluation of multiple classification models to determine the most accurate predictor of churn.
+---
+### Problem Statement:
+- The telecom industry faces significant revenue loss due to customer churn, where customers discontinue services.
+The problem is to predict which customers are likely to churn using historical customer data, enabling the company to implement targeted retention strategies.
+This is framed as a binary classification problem where the target variable is Churn (Yes/No).

+---
+### Project Overview:

+- The Telco Customer Churn Analysis project aims to predict which customers are likely to leave using demographic, service, and account data.
+I performed data cleaning, exploratory analysis, and feature engineering, including one-hot encoding and tenure-based metrics.
+I built tree-based models like Decision Tree, Random Forest, and XGBoost, and evaluated them using accuracy, F1-score, and ROC-AUC.
+The project provides actionable insights for targeted retention strategies, helping reduce churn and improve customer loyalty.

+---
 ## Dataset Information

 The dataset contains demographic and service-related details of telecom customers.